piatra/blog/src/peer_to_peer_communication_using_peerJS_12_apr_2014.md

 [Gist]() and [working example]()

-Also heckout out [kreator.js](http://piatra.github.io/kreator.js/) for a real world use case.
+Also checkout out [kreator.js](http://piatra.github.io/kreator.js/) for a real world use case.

 ## Caveats